redwoodjs/learn.redwoodjs.com/docs/tutorial/saving-data.md

 Next we'll inform the user of any server errors.
 So far we've only notified the user of _client_ errors: a field was missing or formatted incorrectly.
 But if we have server-side constraints in place `<Form>` can't know about those, but we still need to let the user know something went wrong.

-We have email validation on the client, but any good developer knows [_never trust the client_](https://www.codebyamir.com/blog/never-trust-data-from-the-browser).
-Let's add the email validation on the API as well to be sure no bad data gets into our database, even if someone somehow bypassed our client-side validation.
+We have email validation on the client, but any developer worth their silicon knows [never trust the client](https://www.codebyamir.com/blog/never-trust-data-from-the-browser).
+Let's add the email validation into the api side as well to be sure no bad data gets into our database, even if someone somehow bypassed our client-side validation (l33t hackers do this all the time).

-> **No server-side validation?**
+> **No server-side validation for some fields?**
 >
 > Why don't we need server-side validation for the existence of name, email and message?
-Because the database is doing that for us.
-Remember the `String!` in our SDL definition?
-That adds a constraint in the database that the field cannot be `null`.
-If a `null` was to get all the way down to the database it would reject the insert/update and GraphQL would throw an error back to us on the client.
+Because GraphQL is already doing that for us!
+You may remember the `String!` declaration in our SDL file for the `Contact` type: that adds a constraint that those fields cannot be `null` as soon as it arrives on the api side.
+If it is, GraphQL would reject the request and throw an error back to us on the client.
 >
-> There's no `Email!` datatype so we'll need to validate that on our own.
+> We've even got another layer of validation: because name, email and message were set as required in our schema.prisma file, the database itself will prevent any `null`s from being recorded.
+It's like if you decided to run out onto the field in the middle of a sporting even wearing your favorite [Redwood t-shirt](https://shop.redwoodjs.com/): even if you somehow made it past the security guard (GraphQL), once you get out there you're going to have to deal with actual professional athletes (the database).
+They've spent their whole life training to run faster and pick up heavier things than you.
+You won't make it very far if they decide to stop you!

 We talked about business logic belonging in our services files and this is a perfect example.
 Let's add a `validate` function to our `contacts` service: